-Default Protections: These are default protection settings for groups of applications.
-The three profiles do not include each other, therefore to enable the most comprehensive list of applications to protect you need to enable all of these.
+Default Protections: These are predefined sets of protection settings for groups of applications.
+The three profiles do not include each other, therefore to enable the most comprehensive list of predefined application protections you need to enable all of these.
 Enabling Internet Explorer and Recommended Software corresponds to the configuration that the Configuration Wizard applies when EMET is installed.

-- ... for Internet Explorer: Enables default protections for Internet Explorer. - ... for Recommended Software: Enables default protections for WordPad, applications that are part of the Microsoft Office suite, Adobe Acrobat, Adobe Reader, and Oracle Java. - ... for Popular Software: Enables default protections for other popular software.
+- ... for Internet Explorer: Enables default recommended protections for Internet Explorer. - ... for Recommended Software: Enables default recommended protections for WordPad, applications that are part of the Microsoft Office suite, Adobe Acrobat, Adobe Reader, and Oracle Java. - ... for Popular Software: Enables default recommended protections for other popular software.